-“Once you’ve cleaned up electricity, you can decarbonise other industries,” he says, adding that this can then be used for electric cars, transport, in buildings and replacing boilers with heat pumps.
+“Once you’ve cleaned up electricity, you can decarbonise other industries,” he said, adding that this can then be used for electric cars, transport, in buildings and replacing boilers with heat pumps.

-He says this has started to happen in the UK and worldwide - but a lot of investment is still needed “so we are not out of the woods, but we are kind of getting there”.
+He said this has started to happen in the UK and worldwide, but a lot of investment is still needed “so we are not out of the woods, but we are kind of getting there”.

 “But in the UK, it turns out people don't like them - they like boilers, so we have the behavioural problem of acceptability."

-He also says the government should be putting heat pumps into all new builds - as a building has to be prepared for one - but they are not.
+He also said the government should be putting heat pumps into all new builds - as a building has to be prepared for one - but they are not.

-“It's completely daft to build those houses and not make them zero carbon because 10 years down the line you'll have to refurbish the house,” he adds.
+“It's completely daft to build those houses and not make them zero carbon because ten years down the line you'll have to refurbish the house,” he added.

-Technological solutions are starting to emerge to make energy-intensive industries zero carbon, says the expert.
+Technological solutions are starting to emerge to make energy-intensive industries zero carbon, said the expert.

 The professor believes addressing the issues around agricultural emissions released via cows and fertilisers, for example, may mostly come down to citizens in the long-term.

-"We haven't really tackled issues around agriculture - part of the solution will probably have to be a behavioural change much more than the other industries,” says Professor Fankhauser.
+"We haven't really tackled issues around agriculture - part of the solution will probably have to be a behavioural change much more than the other industries,” said Professor Fankhauser.

 "We might ask people to change their eating habits and that's going to be controversial, but it's happening.